SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 All external contributors must sign the [Contributor License Agreement](https://cla.salesforce.com/sign-cla) (CLA).
+A prompt to sign the agreement appears whenever a pull request is submitted.